timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-mst-cloud.md

 ### Recreate policies

-Policies are not migrated when you transfer your schema and data separately.
+Policies aren't migrated when you transfer your schema and data separately.
 Recreate them on your Cloud database.

 #### Recreating policies

 <procedure>

-1. Connect to your Managed Service for TimescaleDB database using psql if you're not already connected:
+1. Use psql to connect to your Managed Service for TimescaleDB database if you're not already connected:

    ```bash